Interactive Email Newsletters: 8 Content Ideas to Increase Conversions

 Asking questions is important.
 And, surveys are a great interactive email tool for doing that!
 Surveys help you collect data about your audience and segment them as per their demographics, preferences, etc. This would help you better understand your customers’ needs.

-Adding surveys will also allow you to insight into what your customers think about your products.
+Adding surveys will also allow you to get insight into what your customers think about your products.
 Moreover, asking the right questions will help you improve your product and manage your inventory.

 Here is an excellent example of an interactive survey email from Really Good Emails.